Bertrand31/Heist/README.md

 ## Prerequisites

-Make sure you have Java, Scala and SBT installed locally.
+Make sure you have Java, Scala and SBT installed locally and in your PATH.

 ## How to run it through SBT